chetzer-ncpa/ncpag2s-clc/README.md

 Options and flags will vary between subcommands but will be consistent when the meaning is roughly the same.
 Generally speaking, they will fall into the following categories:

+### Citation
+If you use this client to obtain data for publication, please cite it using the following citation:

+Hetzer, C.H.
+(2024).
+"The NCPAG2S command line client".  https://github.com/chetzer-ncpa/ncpag2s-clc.  doi: 10.5281/zenodo.13345069.

 ### Time
 The time(s) at which data is to be returned are indicated using `--date` and `--hour` flags for single-time requests, or `--startdate`, `--starthour`, `--enddate`, `--endhour`, and `--every` flags for time ranges.
 Dates can be parsed from any ISO8601-compliant format; examples will be formatted as YYYY-MM-DD.
 Times are treated as integer hours, UTC.
 Be aware that multi-time requests are slower to complete than single-time requests, as each date/time requires a separate request be sent to the server.